Wanja Michuki

-Yvonne Wanja Michuki, commonly referred to as Wanja Michuki, is a Kenyan businesswoman, family enterprise coach, consultant, advisor and financial analyst.
-She sits on a number of corporate boards of directors, including Kenya Agricultural Finance Corporation, based in Nairobi, Kenya and is a member of the advisory board at Columbia Global Centers, based in Nairobi.
-She also serves as the managing director at Be Bold Consoling and Advisory Limited, a Kenyan family enterprise coaching, consulting, and advisory firm that she founded in 2015.
+Wanja Yvonne Michuki is a Kenyan family enterprise coach, consultant, advisor and financial analyst.
+She sits on a number of corporate boards of directors, including Kenya Agricultural Finance Corporation, based in Nairobi, Kenya.
+She is a member of the advisory board at Columbia Global Centers, based in Nairobi.
+She serves as the managing director at Be Bold Consoling and Advisory Limited, a Kenyan family enterprise coaching, consulting, and advisory firm that she founded in 2015.
 She is a member of the Family Firm Institute, based in Boston, Massachusetts, United States.
-She is also a Chartered Financial Analyst (CFA) and a Salzburg Global Fellow.
+She is also a chartered financial analyst (CFA) and a Salzburg Global Fellow.

 Background and education

 Michuki was born to Kenyan parents in 1974.
 Her father, the late John Michuki, was a cabinet minister in the government led by the late Mwai Kibaki, Kenya's third president.
 She is the youngest daughter in the family.

 She holds a Bachelor of Arts degree in Economics, from Bryn Mawr College in Pennsylvania, United States.
 Later, she obtained a Master of Business Administration degree from Columbia Business School in New York City.